 - 16 years old or younger when they arrived in the United States (15 or younger for veterans)

 - CT Resident (for non-veterans)

 - CT high school diploma with two years of attendance in CT high school upon starting courses at a higher education institution (for non-veterans)

 - Can I receive University Grants if I am not a Connecticut resident and/or did not graduate from a Connecticut high school?
 Only if the student is a veteran of the US Armed forces with an honorable discharge.
 All other students must meet the in-state tuition requirements to be considered for institutional aid.
-They must have attended at least two years of high school in CT, have graduated from a CT high school or be enrolled at a public institution of higher education in CT.
+They must have attended at least two years of high school in CT and have graduated from a CT high school.

 - Are University Grants available to students that have a valid visa?
 No, University Grants are only available for students that are undocumented and meet the specific criteria as stated above.
 Students that have any type of valid visa are not considered undocumented.
 Please contact the International Student & Scholar Services at firstname.lastname@example.org for questions and additional information.